 Instead of doing that, Sundae is here to help you get the best return on your property.
 If your home is not market ready but you want to release the responsibility of being a landlord, you can work with us.
 We’ve seen time and time again people getting small returns on their property and we want to change that.
 In our world, the seller comes first and we want to provide the most financial value.

-To help make this happen, we offer $10,000 in cash advances to help you move.
+To help make this happen, we offer a cash advance of up to $10,000 for eligible sellers to help with moving expenses.
 If you need any advice or want to talk through things, get in touch with us.
 We’re here to help.

-If you’re feeling tired of being a landlord but your house is not in great condition, we can help you.
-If you want to sell your property now in preparation for an economic downturn, we can give you the highest price out there.
+If you’re feeling tired of being a landlord and you want to sell as-is, we can help you.
+If you want to sell your property now in preparation for an economic downturn, we can help get you the highest price out there.
 You don’t have to be stuck in a job like being a landlord forever if you don’t want to.
 And you don’t have to be shortchanged either, with the help of Sundae.

 Sundae’s co-founder and CEO, Josh has a history leading companies that operate at the intersection of real estate and technology.
 Prior to Sundae, Josh was Founding Partner and SVP of Sales at LendingHome, and before that, he was Co-Founder and CFO of Purpose Built Investments.
 Josh graduated with honors from Stanford with a BA in Economics, BA in Spanish, and an MA in Latin American Studies with a focus in Economic Policy.